 The selected points are shown with little LED dots.
 They aren't that bright, but bright enough.

 The auto-area select function is smart, but not as smart as in the D800 or D4.
-The professional cameras can find a subject's eye and focus on it directly and instantly almost 100% of the time, while the D3300 usually, but not always, finds the subject in your frame.
+The more exotic cameras can find a subject's eye and focus on it directly and instantly almost 100% of the time, while the D3300 usually, but not always, finds the subject in your frame.

-If the D3300 isn't finding your subject behind distractions, which can be the case, you'll have to stop and go into menus to reset it to use just one AF area.
+If the D3300 isn't finding your subject behind distractions, you'll have to stop and go into menus to reset it to use just one AF area.
 Once you've selected to select which AF area is used manually, it's easy to use the rear selector to select them.

 The rear selector moves incrementally between areas with each click; a click does not slam the selected AF point al the way to one spot or the next.

 The D3300 has AF-S (single and lock), AF-C (continuous), and AF-A (automatic selection between the previous two modes) autofocus.
-This is better than the D800 and D4, which now no longer have the AF-A mode.
+This is better than the D5300, D800 and D4, which no longer have the brilliant.
+AF-A mode.

 Daytime fill-flash exposures, indoors or out, are always lovely.